 Evan Peters plays Jimmy Darling in AHS: Freakshow.
-His character is based on the real life "Lobster Boy," Grady Stiles.
+His character is based on the real life "Lobster Boy," Grady Stiles Jr..

-Within the season "Freak Show", the character Twisty the Clown was disliked by the National Clown Association of America for his inaccurate portrayal of clowns, and because he gave clowns a bad reputation.
+Within the season "Freak Show", the character Twisty the Clown, played by John Carroll Lynch, was disliked by the National Clown Association of America for his inaccurate portrayal of clowns, and was thought to give clowns a bad reputation.

 Jessica Lange originally turned down the role of Constance in season 1, but finally accepted after creator Ryan Murphy repeatedly offered her the role.